1carvercoleman/column_carver/README.md

 Sums the pixel values across the height of the image to detect the darkest (lowest mean pixel) columns.

 ## Method 3: column_carver_derivative.py
-Similar to Method 2, but looks as changes in mean pixels between columns.
+Similar to Method 2, but looks at changes in mean pixels between columns.
 Will also work if columns are separated by whitespace instead of dark lines.